erikiado/juan_pablo_becas/HOWTOUSE.md

 $ conda install --name [the name of the environment] python=3.5
 ```

-Afterwards, setup the scripts for activating the environment variables, and unsetting them when we activate and deactivate it.

-Locate the directory of your environment such as ```bash /anaconda/envs/[name_environment]``` and create the following subdirectories:
+Afterwards, setup the scripts for activating the environment variables, and unsetting them when we activate and deactivate the virtual environment.
+To do it, first locate the directory of your environment which will be something like ```/anaconda/envs/[name_environment]``` (depends on your installation) and create the following subdirectories:

 ```bash
 cd /anaconda/envs/[name_environment]